Student Loans for Ithaca College Students

 Most of the major federal loans are disbursed by the university: Federal Direct Stafford Loans, Federal Perkins Loans, Direct Parent PLUS Loans and Direct GradPLUS Loans.
 Students may also be eligible for federal work-study programs.

 Private students loans are another option that you can apply for, but only consider this option if your financial aid package does not cover all of your costs and you have exhausted all other options.
 These private student loans should be used to cover any remaining costs, and only the necessary needed amount should be borrowed because you don’t want to incur unnecessary debt.
-If you are finding it hard to search for an optimal private loan plan, then you should make use of the Comparison Tool at our website.
-This tool will also help you compare different loan packages and their interest rates.

 How is student need determined by the Ithaca financial aid office?